- Instructions for Form 1120-IC-DISC - Introductory Material

 Include in an attached statement any nonqualifying gross receipts not reported on lines 3a through 3e.
 Do not offset an income item against a similar expense item.

 The IC-DISC may have to report a section 481(a) adjustment on line 3f.
 See Section 481(a) adjustment, earlier, for additional information.

 For purposes of the 20% ownership test on lines 1 through 7, the percentage of stock owned by the corporation is based on voting power and value of the stock.
 Preferred stock described in section 1504(a)(4) is not taken into account.

-Enter dividends (except those received on debt-financed stock acquired after July 18, 1984—see section 246A) that:
+Enter dividends (except those received on certain debt-financed stock acquired after July 18, 1984—see section 246A) that:

 Are received from less-than-20%-owned domestic corporations subject to income tax, and

 Qualify for the 50% deduction under section 243(a)(1).

 Also include the following on line 1.

 Taxable distributions from an IC-DISC or former DISC that are designated as being eligible for the 50% deduction and certain dividends of Federal Home Loan Banks.
 See section 246(a)(2).